RitoChak/RitoChak/README.md

 🎯 **Current Goals**

-- ✨ Sharpening skills in Deep Learning.
+- ✨ Sharpening skills in Machine Learning & Deep Learning end to end projects.

 Feel free to explore my repositories, and let's collaborate on something amazing! 🌟